 If you want to know what research programmes and studies have to offer in the search for a meaningful life, then read on.
 You may be surprised at just how many insights science has to offer on the subject.

-Although work may feel like it is not something we have much control over, scientists have shown that acting in a kind way at work leads to a shift in behaviour among colleagues.
-Put simply, a study published in the journal Emotion demonstrated that kind behaviour was contagious when an experiment in it was carried out in an office in Spain.
+Although work may feel like it's not something we have much control over, scientists have shown that acting in a kind way at work leads to a shift in behaviour among colleagues.
+In fact, a study published in the journal Emotion demonstrated that kind behaviour was contagious when an experiment in it was carried out in an office in Spain.

 There have been several scientific studies into the role a sense of purpose has in developing a meaningful life.
 A recent one focussed on older people and found that this group was just as likely to need a self-defined purpose in their lives in order to combat a number of issues, such as diminishing cognitive function.
 Essentially, true sense of purpose can reduce the risks of conditions like dementia in older people.

-For some, it is their role as a parent that brings most meaning to their life.
+For some, it's their role as a parent that brings the most meaning to their life.
 Although there are many ways to bring up a child, science has shown that mindfulness leads to improved parenting techniques.
 According to a study undertaken by the University of Vermont, parents who practice mindfulness are generally more positive and suffer less anxiety in their interactions with their children.

 All that focus on your bank balance and earning more can improve your material wealth, but does it have anything to say about a meaningful life?
 According to a scientific paper published in 2016, people who value their time over money are simply happier.
 Ultimately, science has revealed that our time is the most valuable resource we have when people respond honestly to questions about their lifestyles.

 You might not intend deriving a benefit from an altruistic act, but scientific research suggests that you will.
-According to a large study which drew data from around 200,000 people in 136 countries, giving to others, for example in the form of charitable donations, make people feel happier about themselves.
+According to a large study which drew data from around 200,000 people in 136 countries, giving to others, for example, in the form of charitable donations, makes people feel happier about themselves.